 Massive American effort slowly tipped the balance in favor of the Allies.
 Wilson went before Congress in January 1918 to enunciate American war aims—the Fourteen Points, the last of which would establish "a general association of nations . . . affording mutual guarantees of political independence and territorial integrity to great and small states alike."

 After the Germans signed the Armistice in November 1918, Wilson went to Paris to try to build an enduring peace.
 He later presented to the Senate the Versailles Treaty, containing the Covenant of the League of Nations, and asked, "Dare we reject it and break the heart of the world?"

 But the election of 1918 had shifted the balance in Congress to the Republicans.
 By seven votes, the Versailles Treaty failed in the Senate.

 The president, against the warnings of his doctors, had made a national tour to mobilize public sentiment for the treaty.
-Exhausted, he suffered a stroke and nearly died.
-He was tenderly nursed by his second wife, Edith Bolling Galt, who kept away most visitors and undertook to make a number of key official decisions herself.
-After leaving office, Wilson lived on in Washington, D.C., until 1924.
+Exhausted, he suffered a stroke in October 1919 and nearly died.
+He was tenderly nursed by his second wife, Edith Bolling Galt, who kept away most visitors and made a number of key decisions herself.
+After leaving office, Wilson lived in Washington, D.C., until his death on February 3, 1924.